jefawks3/fox_tail/README.md

-# Flowbite::ViewComponents
+# FoxTail
-Unofficial Rails View Components built for Flowbite and Tailwind CSS
+Rails View Components built with Flowbite and Tailwind CSS

 ## Usage
 How to use my plugin.